In this article:

-Catalogs are very powerful in reaching your top-of-funnel audience, creating brand awareness as well as inspiring conversion.
-The success of online catalogs can therefor be tracked across the entire funnel, looking at Reach, Impressions, Traffic and Conversion as they are all Key Performance Indicators (KPIs).
+Catalogs are very powerful in reaching your top-of-funnel audience, creating brand awareness, and inspiring conversion.
+Online catalogs' success can be tracked across the entire funnel, looking at Reach, Impressions, Traffic, and Conversion as they are all Key Performance Indicators (KPIs).

 Depending on the industry, catalog-inspired purchases may happen in the same session or on a later date.
 This article will help set up an Audience in Google Analytics that tracks users who completed a purchase that was directly inspired by an online catalog.

 Use the instructions below to create an Audience that collects users who, within a single session clicked on a link they found in a publication after which they completed a purchase.